RECOVER-Coordinating-Center/pasc-cp/README.md

 The PASC Computable Phenotype (CP) is intended to identify pediatric patients with Long COVID and assign a level of certainty of Long COVID (conclusive, probable, no evidence).
 The CP was developed against the RECOVER PCORnet EHR database, a large multi-site EHR dataset.
 The CP incorporates both diagnosis codes for Long COVID *and* symptom clusters more common in pediatric patients.

-# CP Steps
+# CP Definition

-Steps of the CP are as follows:
+The CP is applied as follows:

 1) Identify cohorts eligible for assessment:
     1) Patients with COVID-19 infection: clinical diagnosis or PCR, antigen, or nucleocapsid serology test